The GNN Story

-Green Neighbours Network is a grassroots community network of people and groups helping to make neighbourhoods across the City of Toronto and GTA greener, healthier, and more sustainable.
-We recognize the urgency for global climate action, and our personal roles in it.
-We support initiatives that promote a fair and just transition to a low carbon future.
+Green Neighbours Network (GNN) is a grassroots network uniting individuals and groups across Toronto and the GTA to create greener, healthier, and more sustainable neighbourhoods.
+Launched informally on April 16, 2018, and incorporated as a federal not-for-profit in May 2020, GNN supports initiatives that promote a fair and just transition to a low-carbon future.

 We aim for a fully sustainable city of diverse, walkable neighbourhoods enjoying equal access to abundant, ecologically-rich green spaces and the benefits of a vibrant, local, circular economy.